PrestaShop/prestashop.github.io/news/_posts/2019-05-29-severity-classification.md

 ### Major

-The bug affects major functionality or major data and there is a workaround (a temporary method for dealing with an issue until a more permanent solution is found), but it is not obvious or can be difficult to put in practice.
+The bug affects major functionality or major data and there is a workaround, but it is not obvious or can be difficult to put in practice.

 A major issue affects a large percentage of users (> 30%) and matches at least one of the following: